Look and feel: Lawsuits

 sued Apple over the Macintosh copyright.

 Apple Computer was notable for its use of the term look and feel in reference to their Mac OS operating system.
 The firm tried, with some success, to block other software developers from creating software that had a similar look and feel.
 Apple argued that they had a copyright claim on the look and feel of their software, and even went so far as to sue Microsoft, alleging that the Windows operating system was illegally copying their look and feel.

+ADAPSO could not come to a consensus on look and feel.
+The trade association's software products board of directors concluded that copyright should not protect look and feel.
+The software protection committee was so divided, however, that when Lotus's general counsel recused himself as chairman from a February 1987 meeting on the subject, the committee could not choose a replacement.
 Although provoking a vehement reaction from some in the software community, and causing Richard Stallman to form the League for Programming Freedom, the expected landmark ruling never happened, as most of the issues were resolved based on a license that Apple had granted Microsoft for Windows 1.0.
 See: Apple v.
 Microsoft.
 The First Circuit Court of Appeals rejected a copyright claim on the feel of a user interface in Lotus v.
 Borland.

 More recent reactions

-In 2012 and 2014, Apple Inc. has filed lawsuits against competing manufacturers of smartphones and tablet computers, claiming that those manufacturers copied the look and feel of Apple's popular iPhone and iPad products.
+In 2012 and 2014, Apple Inc. filed lawsuits against competing manufacturers of smartphones and tablet computers, claiming that those manufacturers copied the look and feel of Apple's popular iPhone and iPad products.